 Here’s what you must have if you use an electric bike:

 - Brakes.
-All electric bikes must have reliable brakes that allow the rider to stop safely.
+Every bicycle, including electric bikes, must have reliable brakes that allow the rider to stop safely.

 - Lighting for night riding.
 When riding at night, your e bike must have a white front headlight visible and a red rear light or reflector visible from at least 300 feet.

 - Motor shutoff.
 The electric motor must disengage automatically when the rider stops pedaling or applies the brakes.
-This is key for safety and compliance with Georgia’s e bike laws.
+This is key for safety and compliance with e-bicycle laws in Georgia.

-- Fully operable pedals.
+- Fully operative pedals.
 All electrical bikes must be equipped with pedals that allow for human-powered propulsion.

 All equipment should be in proper condition and work reliably.
 Following these equipment rules helps reduce the risk of an accident or violations.
 To better understand the dangers, take a look at the statistics of bicycle accidents in Georgia, and if you’re ever involved in a crash, make sure you know the proper steps to take after a bicycle accident in Atlanta and other cities in Georgia.